Anshuman Singh Bhati

 Anshuman Singh Bhati is an Indian politician currently serving as a member of 16th Rajasthan Legislative Assembly, representing the Kolayat Assembly constituency.
-He is a member of the Bhartiya Janta Party.
+He is a member of the Bhartiya Janta Party.He is a third-generation member of the Bhati family of Bikaner and grandson of Devi Singh Bhati, former minister of Rajasthan.

 Political career

 Following the 2023 Rajasthan Legislative Assembly election, he was elected as an MLA from the Kolayat Assembly constituency, defeating Bhanwar Singh Bhati, the candidate from the Indian National Congress (INC), by a margin of 32,933 votes.
-He attained the distinction of becoming youngest MLA in the 2023 Rajasthan Legislative Assembly elections alongside Ravindra singh Bhati.
+He attained the distinction of becoming youngest MLA in the 2023 Rajasthan Legislative Assembly elections in 2023.